awsdocs/aws-iot-docs/developerguide/iot-sql-functions.md

 \(String\) The timestamp string to be converted to milliseconds since Unix epoch\.
 If the timestamp string doesn't specify a timezone, the function uses the UTC timezone\.

 pattern
-\(String\) A date/time pattern that follows the [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) standard format\.
-Specifically, the function supports [JDK11 Time Formats](http://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/time/format/DateTimeFormatter.html)\.
+\(String\) A date/time pattern that follows [JDK11 Time Formats](http://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/time/format/DateTimeFormatter.html)\.

 Examples: